 - Procrastination or avoidance: procrastinating or avoiding doing something, such as finishing a task until the last second, because the process of doing the task makes people anxious, so they don’t want to feel it; avoid dealing with people as much as possible, because they feel uncomfortable in social situations.

 The above symptoms will interact with each other.
 For example, when people feel more anxious, they are more likely to think negatively and experience physical sensations such as heart racing, chest pain, shortness of breath, chills or hot flushes.
 As a result, they tend to overcompensate or procrastinate to reduce their anxiety.

 It is worth noting that anxiety symptoms and depressive symptoms often occur together; please click here for an introduction to depression.

 Common Types of Anxiety Disorders

 Generalized Anxiety Disorder (GAD): it is chronic anxiety, manifested as excessive worry about trivial things in life, and usually, the level of worry does not match the actual severity of the problems faced.
 Even when life is going well, there is constantly thinking about the possibility that things could go wrong.
+At its core, people with GAD has challenges handling uncertainty.
 The symptoms usually last for months and interfere with daily life.